 15. Binder Rings

 I would be lying if I said I haven’t already used 100+ binder rings this school year.
 On what?
 EVERYTHING!
-Everything and anything to keep things organized.
+Everything and anything to keep things organized, even on the go progress monitoring.
 Man on man, I should probably just buy stock in 1″ binder rings.
 Is that possible?

 These can be anything… and the kids absolutely love them.
 One thing I’ve found to help my lessons be successful when using manipulatives for a lesson is letting the students play (yes PLAY) with whatever manipulative we are going to be using.
 I’ll set a timer for a minute or two, let the kids know that after the timer goes off it’s time to work and no more play.
 Works like a charm.